thelmholtz/astroweather/README.md

 ## Try it

-You can play with [a quick version of this service](https://astroweather.appspot.com) if you rather not go through the hussle.
+You can play with [a quick version of this service](https://astroweather.appspot.com) if you rather not go through the hustle.